A Newtonian 12inch Telescope was scratchbuilt to the size of a Picknick Bag in early Summer 2007...

 inspired reflector telescope for observing and digiscoping remote

-vertebrates in nocturnal or twilight conditions, when conventional
+vertebrates in nocturnal or twilight conditions, where conventional

 camera optics come to their limits of resolution and luminosity.